2024/25 Flu_2

 • Adults or children > 6 months of age who have chronic heart or lung conditions, including asthma

-• Adults or children > 6 months of age who need regular medical care or had to be in a hospital because of metabolic diseases (like diabetes), chronic kidney disease, obese individuals with body mass index > 30, or weakened immune system (including immune system problems caused by medicine or human immunodeficiency virus)
+• Adults or children > 6 months of age who need regular medical care or had to be in a hospital because of metabolic diseases (like diabetes), chronic kidney disease, obese individuals with body mass index > 30, or weakened immune system (including immune system problems caused by medicine or

 Easily schedule your flu vaccine appointment